frcnextinnovation/NI-Programming-Guide/README.md

 - Imports from the same package should be put together.

-- Imports from different packages should be separated by a blank line..
+- Imports from different packages should be separated by a blank line.

 - Example: